todogroup/ospodefinition.org/README.md

 * Open Source Enabler: OSPOs can help organizations navigate the cultural, process, and tool changes required to engage with the open source community effectively.
 This can involve educating teams/units, establishing new processes and workflows, and adopting new tools and technologies.

-* Open Source Counselor: OSPOs can provide guidance and advice on the latest open source trends, licensing issues, and how to engage with open source projects, foundations, and communities.
+* Open Source Counselor: OSPOs can provide guidance and advice on the latest open source trends, licensing trends, and how to engage with open source projects, foundations, and communities.
 This can help organizations stay up-to-date with the rapidly changing open source landscape and ensure they are making informed decisions.

 * Open Source Advocate: OSPOs can promote the use and/or contribution of open source and best practices across different organizational units.
 This can help organizations realize the benefits of open source as well as engaging people to contribute to open source projects or start new ones.